Fun, Free, and Almost Free Things to do in Canberra

 Reconciliation Place

 Pay respects to Australia’s First National people, particularly the local Ngunnawal at Reconciliation Place.
-Opening in 2002 the area was built to demonstrate the importance of understanding the shared history of indigenous and non-indigenous Australians.
+Opening in 2002, the area was built to show the importance of understanding the shared history of indigenous and non-indigenous Australians.

 Fire and Water (2007) by Judy Watson